Stellar-like Galactic center excess challenges particle dark matter: Introduction

-In \cite{Calore:2021jvg}, a subset of us have applied adaptive template fitting and pixel-count statistics techniques to reconstruct the flux distribution of gamma-ray emitters well below the {\em Fermi}-LAT flux threshold, enforcing a potential sub-threshold point-source contribution to the GCE.
+Concurrently, neural network-aided simulations have pointed out that the GCE can be a truly diffuse emission as due to DM annihilation, or to a population of very numerous dim point sources \cite{List:2021aer,List:2025qbx}.
+A definitive confirmation on the existence of a new MSP population within the Galactic bulge is expected to come from the detection of these sources through deep radio observations, see e.g.~\cite{Calore:2015bsx,Berteaud:2024rgv,Berteaud:2025ttq,Perez:2026jim}.

+If the GCE comes indeed from the cumulative emission of a novel population of MSPs, a number of dim point-sources, which exact number depends on the assumed luminosity function \cite{Dinsmore:2021nip}, is expected to emerge with fluxes close to the detection threshold of \fermi-LAT catalogs.
+Statistical methods such as the photon count statistics \cite{2011ApJ...738..181M,Zechlin:1,Mishra-Sharma:2016gis} have been developed to measure point sources below the flux threshold in the catalogs.
+This permits a quantitative \textit{decomponsition} of all known components of the gamma-ray sky, and to measure the source count distribution down to about $\sim 10^{-11}$ ph/cm$^{2}$/s, depending on the energy range.
+In a given a region of interest (ROI), these techniques assign photons also to unresolved sources, which otherwise could belong to other templates or leave structured residuals.
+However, when applied to the inner Galaxy, photon count statistics techniques are biased by the mismodeling of Galactic diffuse emission \cite{Chang:2019ars,Leane:2020pfc,Leane:2020nmi,Calore:2021jvg,Manconi:2024tgh}.
+Adaptive template-fitting techniques such as \sky~\cite{Storm:2017arh,Bartels:2017vsx,Song:2024iup} have been demonstrated to mitigate this problems by absorbing spectral and spatial mismodeling of the templates used to fit \textit{Fermi}-LAT data, reducing the level of the residual photons down to $2\sigma$ level.
+In \cite{Calore:2021jvg}, a subset of us have already applied adaptive template fitting and photon-count statistics techniques to reconstruct the flux distribution of gamma-ray emitters well below the {\em Fermi}-LAT flux threshold, enforcing a potential sub-threshold point-source contribution to the GCE.
 A subsequent analysis, extended to energies above 10 GeV \cite{Manconi:2024tgh}, has remarkably found that our fits prefer a bulge morphological model over the DM one at high significance, and show no evidence for an additional DM template.
+In \cite{Calore:2021jvg,Manconi:2024tgh} we have established that the combination of these two techniques is necessary to stabilize the photon-count statistics results, and specifically the extracted source-count distribution, in the inner Galaxy.